 As part of the game technology course, students will have the opportunity to learn about design, balance and simulate game systems using tool such as Machinations as link shown here: https://machinations.io/.

 This is an exchange programme

-Exchange students can select individual courses from the whole programme.
+Exchange students from our partner institutions can select individual courses from the whole programme.
 Courses can be combined based on personal preferences.

-We offer a complete Bachelor Programme in Animation and Digital Art.
+Apart from elective courses we offer a complete Bachelor's Programme in Game Technology and Simulation.
 This requires a B2 level in Norwegian language.
 For more information about Norwegian education, please visit The Norwegian Universities and Colleges Admission Service.

 All courses in this programme are eligible for exchange students.
 We will assist in creating a learning agreement tailored to the students' preferences and abilities, and to avoid scheduling conflicts.

 Some courses require prerequisite knowledge.
 Please refer to the Curriculum 2021/2022 providing specfic information for each course.
 The normal workload for one semester is 30 ECTS.